 Since then, many other intrepid naturalists have added to the recorded species in the park.
-Bioblitz was held in Leakin Park again on April 27, 2019.
-Stay tuned for Bioblitz 2020!
+Bioblitz is held yearly at the Carrie Murray Nature Center.

-Ela-cita Carpenter, a West Baltimore native, is studying the bats of Baltimore as part of her PhD project.
+Ela-cita Carpenter, a West Baltimore native, studied bats of Baltimore as part of her PhD project.